Create Vein Surface: Automation

 AdditionalPointsObject

 The full name of a loaded strings object.
-If not defined, no additional points will be used.
+If not defined, no additional points are used.

 null